 The Top Challenges

 Word play is one of the main challenges that translators face, as many jokes rely on it, yet word play can be lost upon translation into a different language.
 As mentioned earlier, puns present a particular challenge.
-Puns use words that sound or are spelt similar, but may have different meanings to humorous effect.
-For example, the below pun is funny to native English speakers, but would be lost in translation as the word “knights” is being replaced for the word “nights”.
+Puns use words that sound or are spelled similar, but may have different meanings to humorous effect.
+For example, the below pun is funny to native English speakers, but would be lost in translation as the word “knights” is being replaced by the word “nights”.
 In another language, these two words may not have a similar enough spelling or sound to make this joke work.

 Q: Why was King Arthur’s army too tired to fight?

 There are four types of puns that can cause difficulties in the translation of humor.

 - Paronymy: slightly different spelling and sound

 Puns are not the only roadblocks translators may encounter.
 Allusion, verbal irony, subtle uses of humor, and cultural references can all fall flat after being translated.
 Cultural references can cause particular difficulty as pop culture figures, books, movies, or everyday phenomenons may be misunderstood by a foreign audience, making a direct translation not the most advantageous path forward.

 For translators tasked with translating humorous text, there are steps they can take to get the job done well and keep the laughs coming.
 When it comes to jokes that have a cultural divide, a translator may invent jokes that cater to the new target-culture.
 This can be more effective than simply translating the original joke.
 Similarly in cases of word play humor, a translator may have to rewrite the wordplay in a way that works in the target language.
 To successfully translate a joke, it is more important to capture the essence of the original joke than to directly translate it.